Charlie Kirk's killer blended in on Utah university campus, and a high-powered rifle is recovered

 Soon, Kirk was a regular presence on cable TV, where he leaned into the culture wars and heaped praise on the then-president.
 Trump and his son were equally effusive and often spoke at Turning Point conferences.

 Richer and Sherman reported from Washington.
-Associated Press writers Nicholas Riccardi in Denver; Michael Biesecker, Brian Slodysko, Lindsay Whitehurst and Michelle L. Price in Washington; Jesse Bedayn in Orem, Utah; Hallie Golden in Seattle and Meg Kinnard in Chapin, South Carolina, contributed to this report.
+Associated Press writers Nicholas Riccardi in Denver; Michael Biesecker, Brian Slodysko, Lindsay Whitehurst and Michelle L. Price in Washington; Jesse Bedayn in Orem, Utah; Hallie Golden in Seattle; Hannah Schoenbaum in Salt Lake City; and Meg Kinnard in Chapin, S.C., contributed to this report.